kevgo/cucumber-sort/README.md

 ### Configuration file

 ```
-Given
-  exactly-one:
+[[one-of-these]]  # ensures exactly one of the nested expression is contained
   a Git repo with origin
   a local Git repo
   I am outside a Git repo
-  zero-or-more:
 the branches
 the local branch is {string}
 the commits
-  one-or-more
+I ran ".*"
 I run ".*"
 I run ".*" and enter into the dialog
 ```

 ### Challenges:

 - duplication of step definition regexes: once in the step definition, and again in the config file for this tool
+  - that's probably okay, this is a linter
 - creating the config file